kynantokoro/LD46/README.md

-# ShinkaiGameTemplate
+# The Bodyguard

-Template project for making games in lua and love2d.
+A game made in 3 days for LDjam